ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 ```bash
 npm run start:dev
 ```
-10. You should see the console output.
+10. Finally, the console output will appear.

 :::tip Blueprint
 The TON Community has created an excellent tool for automating all processes (deploy, contract writing, tests) called [Blueprint](https://github.com/ton-community/blueprint).
 You can get a ready project with a single command from this library, however, we will not be needing such a powerful tool, so I suggest sticking to the instructions above.